 - know which parts of the form are valid and which are still invalid

-- properly displaying error messages to the user so that the user knows what to do to make the form valid
+- properly displaying error messages to the user so that the users know what to do to fix the wrong form values

 All of these are non-trivial tasks that are similar across applications, and as such could benefit from a framework.

 The Angular framework provides us a couple of alternative strategies for handling forms: Let's start with the option that is the closest to AngularJs.

 Note: AngularJs is a completely different framework than Angular, its his non-backwards compatible predecessor

 ng-model directive (read more about it in this post).

 ng-model in AngularJs was really a life-saver as it allowed to transparently keep in sync a form with a view model.